SKB-CGN/ioBroker.energiefluss/README.md

 - define a color for the the car icon, if its charging
 - Some Values can have different colors, if their value is zero (consumption, production, grid and battery)
 - Battery icon can be animated while charging or discharging
-- number of animation dots, their distance between each other, length and width selectable
+- number of animation dots, their distance between each other, length, duration, style and width selectable

 **Technical:**
 - define Datapoints for each element